-1. if a faith culture is safe and healthy, what would you expect to see, hear, feel and experience as a member?

-2. how do you see your role and responsibilities in relation to safeguarding and creating a healthy culture?

-3. what is your understanding of how a healthy culture can help to reduce risk of harm and prevent safeguarding incidents occurring or escalating?
+- 1. If a faith culture is safe and healthy, what would you expect to see, hear, feel and experience as a member? - 2.
+How do you see your role and responsibilities in relation to safeguarding and creating a healthy culture? - 3.
+How do you think a healthy culture can help to reduce risk of harm and prevent safeguarding incidents?